AfroDeivid/automatic-interviews-processing/Reports/meditations_transcripts/README.md

 - **Start Time:** Start timestamp of the speech segment (in HH:MM:SS,SSS format).
 - **End Time:** End timestamp of the speech segment (in HH:MM:SS,SSS format).
 - **Speaker:** The role for the speaker, such as "Participant" or "Interviewer."
-If multiple interviewers are present, they are labeled with a numerical suffix (e.g., Interviewer 1, Interviewer 2).
+    - If multiple interviewers are present, they are labeled with a numerical suffix (e.g., Interviewer 1, Interviewer 2).
+    - *Note:* Interviewer labels are arbitrary within each interview and do not necessarily represent the same individual across different interviews.
 - **Content:** Transcription of the speech segment.

 In this dataset I also manually add: